SequentMicrosystems/ioplus-rpi/node-red-contrib-sm-ioplus/README.md

 ### IOPLUS 0-10V out

 This node controls one 0-10V output channel.
-The card stack level and channel number can be set in the node dialog box or dynamically through ```msg.stack``` and ```msg.channel.``` The value in volts is set dynamically as a number between 0..10  through ```msg.payload.```
+The card stack level and channel number can be set in the node dialog box or dynamically through ```msg.stack``` and ```msg.channel```.
+The value in volts is set dynamically as a number between 0..10  through ```msg.payload```.

 ### IOPLUS ADC in

 This node reads one analog input channel.
-The card stack level and channel number can be set in the node dialog box or dynamically through ```msg.stack``` and ```msg.channel.``` Reading is triggered by the message input.
+The card stack level and channel number can be set in the node dialog box or dynamically through ```msg.stack``` and ```msg.channel```.
+Reading is triggered by the message input.
 The output can be found in the output message payload as a number representing the voltage.

 ### IOPLUS OPT cnt

 This node reads the optically coupled input counter and sets the counting edges for one channel.
-The card stack level and channel number can be set in the node dialog box or dynamically through ```msg.stack``` and ```msg.channel.``` Rising and/or falling edge counting can be enabled/diabled from the node dialog screen.
-Edge settings are sent to the card when the node is deployed, when the flow starts or a different channel is selected through ```msg.channel.``` Reading is triggered by the message input.
+The card stack level and channel number can be set in the node dialog box or dynamically through ```msg.stack``` and ```msg.channel```.
+Rising and/or falling edge counting can be enabled/diabled from the node dialog screen.
+Edge settings are sent to the card when the node is deployed, when the flow starts or a different channel is selected through ```msg.channel```.
+Reading is triggered by the message input.
 The output can be found in the output message payload as a number.

 ### IOPLUS OPT in

 This node reads the state of one optically coupled input channel.
-The card stack level and channel number can be set in the node dialog box or dynamically through ```msg.stack``` and ```msg.channel.``` Reading is triggered by the message input.
+The card stack level and channel number can be set in the node dialog box or dynamically through ```msg.stack``` and ```msg.channel```.
+Reading is triggered by the message input.
 The output can be found in the output message payload as a boolean value.

 ### IOPLUS OD out

 This node controls one open drain output channel.
-The card stack level and channel number can be set in the node dialog box or dynamically through ```msg.stack``` and ```msg.channel.``` The value is set dynamically as a number between 0..100%through ```msg.payload.```
+The card stack level and channel number can be set in the node dialog box or dynamically through ```msg.stack``` and ```msg.channel```.
+The value is set dynamically as a number between 0..100%through ```msg.payload```.

 ## Credits